-Check on connection with the transmitter-receiver Check on connection with the NSK unit check on connection with the GFS compass

-Check on connection with the GPS compass

-Check on connection with Plotter Key.
+Check on connection with the transmitter-receiver Check on connection with the NSK unit Check on connection with the GPS compass Check on connection with COM1 Check on connection with COM2 Check on connection with COM3 Check on connection with COM4 Check on connection with Plotter Key.

-1 Press [3] key with the Self Test menu open.
+Press [3] key with the Self Test menu open.

 The Line Test menu will appear.
 When no abnormality is found, OK is displayed.
 When an abnormality is found, NG is displayed.